 Firstly, MCA treated wood is not so green and it is only slightly darker than the natural color which is a nice cosmetic benefit.
 A much more

 The copper used in this process is much smaller and also water

 soluble.
 This means the copper preserving particles can penetrate much

 deeper into the wood rather than sit on the surface.

-Deeper penetration also means far small chance of it leaching out.
+Deeper penetration also means there is a far smaller chance of it leaching out.

-But what is really great is you can use regular galvanized hardware
+But what is really great is that you can use regular galvanized hardware

 and connectors.
 You don't need extra zinc coating or more expensive

 stainless steel hardware.